vrunm/QA_squad_test/README.md

 • train (129,941 examples): All taken from the official SQuAD 2.0 training set.
 • dev (6,078 examples): Half of the official dev set, randomly selected.
 • test (5,921 examples): The rest of the official dev set, plus hand-labeled examples.

+To fine-tune BERT for a Question-Answering system, it introduces a start vector and an end vector.
+The probability of each word being the start-word is calculated by taking a dot product between the final embedding of the word and the start vector, followed by a softmax over all the words.
+The word with the highest probability value is considered.

+## Experiments:
+#### **BERT:**

+- A baseline was created using the BERT model.
+Training the model with an **Adam optimizer with learning rate of 5e-5** for **6 epochs** yielded an **Accuracy of 86% and an F1 Score of 0.86.**

+#### **DistilBERT**

+- The DistilBERT model was fine tuned on the data.
+Training the model with an **AdamW optimizer with learning rate of 5e-5, yielded an **Accuracy of 82% and an F1 Score of 0.81.**

+#### **FINBERT**

+- The FINBERT model was fine tuned on the data.Training the model with an **Adam optimizer** with learning rate of 5e-5,  for **6 epochs** yielded an **Accuracy of 90.91% and an F1 Score of 0.91.**

+**Hyperparameter Tuning**

+Below are the hyperparameters that have been tweaked for BERT base uncased:

+1. **Number of Directed co-Attention layers** - We tried various numbers of layers and we found out that N=7 for the co-attention layers gave us optimal performance while being able to fit the model on 2 GPUs (3 F1 score improvement by itself).
+2. **Max Sequence length** - After initial experiments with default sequence length (context + query token) 384, we switched to a sequence length of 512.
+This gave us a 0.6 F1 improvement on our model.
+3. **Batch Size** - Default: 12, We had to use a batch size of 6 for all our experiments due to resource constraints and out of memory issues on the GPU for any larger batch size.
+4. **Number of epochs** - Default: 2 On increasing the number of epochs we saw a significant degradation in performance (-3 F1 score), we attribute this to the fact that the model starts to overfit to the training data with high variance and since the batch size is smaller the gradient updates could be noisy not allowing it to optimally converge.
+5. **Learning Rate** - Default: 3e-5 We wrote a script to help us find the optimal learning rate using grid search and found the optimal learning rates for SQuAD 2.0 and SQuAD 2.Q respectively for batch size of 6.

 > Fine Tuning of the model has been done using the research paper: "[Question and Answering on SQuAD 2.0: BERT Is All You Need](https://web.stanford.edu/class/archive/cs/cs224n/cs224n.1194/reports/default/15812785.pdf))".